The 1934 rebuilding and Tom Yawkey

 - Detail — the tapestry brickwork at close range, where the decorative laying pattern becomes apparent; the arch profiles of the entrance openings; the ironwork of the gates

-- How it reads at small scale — well, because the entrance façade is fundamentally about the rhythm of arches and brickwork across a horizontal surface — both of which read clearly in plaster; the entrance openings give the model depth and shadow that bring the composition to life
+- How it reads at small scale — the entrance façade is fundamentally about the rhythm of arches and brickwork across a horizontal surface — both of which read clearly in plaster; the entrance openings give the model depth and shadow that bring the composition to life

-- How to display — straight on, where the rhythm of the entrance arches reads as a continuous composition; a raking light from one side will bring out the relief of the brickwork and the depth of the arch recesses
+- How to display — straight on, where the rhythm of the entrance arches reads as a continuous composition; a raking light from one side will bring out the relief of the brickwork and the depth of the arch recesses.

 There is something fitting about modelling the entrance rather than the Green Monster.
 The Monster is the building's most famous element — the one that changes games and generates statistics.
 The entrance on Jersey Street is the element that every fan experiences: the moment of arrival, the threshold crossed, the point at which the city gives way to the ballpark.
 It is, in that sense, the most universal part of Fenway Park — the part that belongs equally to everyone who has ever been there.